 Two chorizo tacos with melted queso para asar (grilling cheese), potatoes, and onions, and a plate of the fun stuff.
 Naturally, by the time I was finished chowing everything down, I had two more plates of salsa, and three more tacos.

-Time for a drink break.
+Alright, it’s time for a drink break.

 To top off my first review of Mexico City eats, I bring you la Señora Torres (named after the restaurant owner):